jkenloh/AirbnbToronto_v2/README.md

-# AirbnbToronto_v2
-Airbnb Data Analysis Project Version 2
+# Airbnb Toronto Listings Project

 **This data analysis project analyzes the number of Airbnb listings in Toronto, Ontario.**